guidedhacking/anti-debugging/README.md

 ```
 ## TODO
 - Add more methods
-- Add support for x64 (there were some specifics I would have to deal for a few methods to support x64, and I got lazy to do it on V1).
 - Change the UI (either make it look good/modern or completely shitty like a Win95 program).

 #### IsDebuggerPresent